philip-khor/blog-refresh/content/post/2019-07-07-reflections-on-the-tidyverse.md

 Pandas [method chaining](https://tomaugspurger.github.io/method-chaining) uses a similar workflow.
 I'm so used to using `dplyr` now, the first thing I look up before doing a data analysis project on tabular data in Python is the corresponding methods in `pandas` for the `dplyr` verbs.
 While I'm less familiar with the pandas methods, using them in conjunction with method chaining make for much more readable code, and using them is a priority for me if I'm doing extensive analysis in pandas.

 I'm not sure if pipes are easy to teach for most audiences given my limited experience, but they are critical to teaching in the tidyverse imo.
+It's worked for me so far, but students often forget about the first argument.

 ## Consistent design